pixee/docs/docs/faqs.md

 ## Beta FAQs

 ### What can I expect when Beta testing of pixeebot?
-Beta users will be asked to use the product in an guided fashion, with regular check-ins in out #support-beta channel on Slack.
+Beta users will be asked to use the product in a guided fashion, with regular check-ins in our #support-beta channel on Slack.
 Participants may be asked a series of questions following their usage about their experience.
 The information gleaned will only be used for us to improve our product.

 ### What can I say about Pixee or pixeebot publicly?
 Although we aren’t asking participants to sign legal agreements, we ask that you keep Pixee confidential.
 We are in stealth and plan to make a big public splash in Q3-2023.